U.S. defense chief rejects Amazon's accusations of bias in cloud contract

 Amazon was considered a favorite for the contract, part of a broader digital modernization process of the Pentagon, before Microsoft emerged as the surprise winner.

-In October, Esper removed himself from reviewing the deal due to his son’s employment with one of the original contract applicants, IBM Corp (IBM.N).
+In October, Esper removed himself from reviewing the deal due to his son’s employment with one of the original contract applicants, IBM Corp.
 IBM had previously bid for the contract but had already been eliminated from the competition.

 Esper’s said he was unaware of Amazon’s specific accusations.
 His remarks followed a question about whether Trump asked the Pentagon to “bypass Amazon” for the contract.